Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

+} \secondreview{In the following paragraphs, we will discuss the details of the algorithm and the necessary modifications to move from the univariate case to the multivariate case.}

-\paragraph{Mix-and-Match Newton-Raphson Scoring} Newton-Raphson scoring requires the partial derivatives of the log-likelihood function \emph{with respect to the predictors}.
-While many previous works on distributional regression employ Newton-Raphson scoring, each derive the partial derivatives for specific combinations of distribution function and link function only \cite[see e.g.][]{o2023variable, muschinski2022cholesky}.
-To facilitate the computational implementation in an mix-and-match fashion, we propose to use the first and second derivative of the log-likelihood \emph{with respect to the parameter} and the first and second derivative of the link function and relate both to the necessary derivatives for Newton-Raphson scoring using the equalities given in the following Lemma \ref{lemma:derivatives_newton_raphson}, which allow for the simple utilization of arbitrary link functions and efficient calculation of working vector and weight matrices.
+In the original GAMLSS, \cite{rigby2005generalized} use Fisher's scoring \secondreview{in Equation \ref{eq:rs_weights}}.
+Our approach generally uses Newton-Raphson scoring for the multivariate case, since the derivation of the expected value of second derivatives can be intractable, especially for more complex parameterizations of the precision matrix.
+Newton-Raphson scoring requires the partial derivatives of the log-likelihood function \emph{with respect to the predictors}.
+While many previous works on distributional regression employ Newton-Raphson scoring, each derive the partial derivatives for specific combinations of distribution function and link function only \cite[see e.g.][]{o2023variable, muschinski2022cholesky}. \secondreview{To facilitate the computational implementation in a mix-and-match fashion, we propose to use the first and second derivative of the log-likelihood \emph{with respect to the parameter} and the first and second derivative of the link function and relate both to the necessary derivatives for Newton-Raphson scoring using the equalities